MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-message-h/iothubmessage-createfrombytearray.md

 # IoTHubMessage_CreateFromByteArray()

 Creates a new IoT hub message from a byte array.
-The type of the message will be set to `IOTHUBMESSAGE_BYTEARRAY`.
+The type of the message will be set to IOTHUBMESSAGE_BYTEARRAY.

 ## Syntax